-The total amount of unrecognized tax benefits at December 31, 2021, 2020 and 2019 that, if recognized, would affect the effective tax rates is \$15 million, \$20 million, and \$20 million, respectively.
-We expect that during the next 12 months it is reasonably possible that unrecognized tax benefit liabilities may decrease by as much as \$10 million as a result of the expiration of statutes of limitations.
+The total amount of unrecognized tax benefits at December 31, 2022, 2021 and 2020 that, if recognized, would affect the effective tax rates is \$5 million, \$15 million, and \$20 million, respectively.
+We expect that during the next 12 months it is reasonably possible that unrecognized tax benefit liabilities may decrease by \$5 million due to resolution of a state refund claim.
+The state refund claim will not result in a cash payment for income taxes if our claim is denied.

 Our continuing practice is to recognize interest and/or penalties related to unrecognized tax benefits in income tax expense.
-Amounts accrued for the payment of interest and penalties as of December 31, 2021, 2020 and 2019 were insignificant.
+Amounts accrued for the payment of interest and penalties as of December 31, 2022, 2021 and 2020 were insignificant.

-The U.S. Internal Revenue Service (IRS) completed exams for years 2017 and prior.
-We may be subject to examination by the IRS for calendar years after 2017.
-With a few exceptions, which are immaterial in the aggregate, we no longer are subject to state, local, and Puerto Rico tax examinations for years before 2017.
+We may be subject to examination by the IRS for calendar years after 2018.
+With a few exceptions, which are immaterial in the aggregate, we no longer are subject to state, local, and Puerto Rico tax examinations for years before 2018.